 - An honorary one-year membership to Div.
 5.

 - An awards plaque and a place in history.

 Questions about the awards, nominations and the review process can be addressed to Nathan Kuncel.
 The outcome of the review process will be announced each year in March.

-Neither the nominator nor the nominee need be a current or former member of either APA or Div.
-5. Both self-nominations and nominations by others will be considered.
-To be eligible for the 2018 award, the nominee’s dissertation must have a dissertation completion date within 10 years of the submission deadline.
+Neither the nominator nor nominee need be a current or former member of either the APA or Div.
+5. Both self-nominations and nominations of others will be considered.

 Nomination materials should include:

 - A nomination letter and two additional letters of support that describe the nominee’s major contributions.
 The letter should comment on the number and quality of publications; the impact of the nominee’s contributions as evidenced by citations, grants, leadership roles, policy involvement, and/or translation of theory to practice; and the nominee’s promise for future contributions to qualitative research methods.